Internachi certified professional inspector

 This is the second most common issue I see after open grounds and can also be known as reversed polarity.
 This means that the outlet is wired in reverse, where the energy is flowing in the opposite direction from what is intended.
 This can go undetected for years, even decades as many items (particularly electronics) are not polarized and it doesn't really matter to them which way the current flows.
 Other items that are polarized, such as light sockets or appliances will be energized even when off and will deliver a nasty, potentially fatal shock if you touch the wrong spot.

 These testers are not 100% reliable.
 For example, a tester cannot detect a dangerous condition known as a bootleg ground, where the ground wire is illegally hooked into the neutral wire.
 This essentially means that the GFCI protection needed in wet areas is removed and the entire casing can become energized.
 This is one reason why if it is safe to do so I attempt to take off every electrical panel cover I see to inspect for proper wiring and grounding: if the panel isn't grounded (mostly due to age) and the outlet tester says it is, this can be a symptom of a very serious problem.
 Another way to put this is that a tester is just one of many tools a home inspector uses to perform their duties.

 It is important to note that all electrical work in Nova Scotia is required to be done by a licensed electrician.
 These testers are a great diagnostic tool but unless you know what you doing, contact an electrician to correct any issues in a home.
-While they can be pricey, it is not worth losing your life or burning your home down to save a few hundred dollars.
+While their services can be pricey, it is not worth losing your life or burning your home down to save a few hundred dollars.